tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 ### Handling PQC Signatures in IKEv2 {#handsig}

 As specified in Signature Authentication in IKEv2 {{RFC7427}}, both the initiator and responder MUST send the SIGNATURE_HASH_ALGORITHMS notify payload in the IKE_SA_INIT exchange to indicate the set of hash algorithms they support for signature generation and verification.
-The SIGNATURE_HASH_ALGORITHMS notify payload contains a list of 2-octet hash algorithm identifiers, defined in the IANA "IKEv2 Hash Algorithms" registry.
+The SIGNATURE_HASH_ALGORITHMS notify payload contains a list of 2-octet hash algorithm identifiers, defined in the IANA "IKEv2 Hash Algorithms" registry {{IANA-IKEv2-Hash}}.

 For PQC signature algorithms that inherently operate directly on the raw message without hashing, such as ML-DSA and SLH-DSA, only the 'Identity' hash function is applicable.
 The 'Identity' hash function (value 5) is defined in Section 2 of using EdDSA in IKEv2 {{RFC8420}} and indicates that the input message is used as-is, without any hash function applied.
 Therefore, implementations supporting such PQC signature algorithms MUST include the 'Identity' hash (5) in the SIGNATURE_HASH_ALGORITHMS notify.
 Furthermore, PQC signature algorithms requiring the 'Identity' hash MUST NOT be used with a peer that has not indicated support for the Identity hash in its notify payload.